PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 This time slot will accommodate to 3 high school students

 #### Complimentary snacks and drinks are provided.
-Thanks for Prof. Fu Li for his generosity to use his classroom.
+Thanks Prof. Fu Li for his generosity to use his classroom.